yaseenkady/tree.pro/tree/4_circulatory/2_heart/1_coronary_vessel/coronary_steal_syndrome.md

 # .

-A local coronary artery narrowing triggers widespread coronary vasodilation, which steals the circulation from the narrowed site.
+A local coronary artery narrowing triggering widespread coronary vasodilation that steal circulation away from the narrowed site.

 # <